MicrosoftDocs/microsoft-365-docs/microsoft-365/microsoft-365-lighthouse/m365-lighthouse-overview.md

 ## Microsoft 365 Lighthouse benefits

-Microsoft 365 Lighthouse helps partners secure and manage Microsoft 365 services and connected endpoints at scale by:
+Microsoft 365 Lighthouse helps MSPs secure and manage Microsoft 365 services and connected endpoints at scale by:

 - Providing tenant deployment journeys so technicians can follow a consistent set of steps to secure and configure customer tenants.
 - Using a default SMB security baseline that prescribes best practices targeted to small- and medium-sized business tenants.